CloudsDocker/cloudsdocker.github.io/_posts/2016-06-10-Linux-Tips.md

 ---
 > Remember, some things have to end for better things to begin.

+# To list process running on port number 8080
+lsof -iTCP:8080

+## Explanation
+-i [i]
+selects the listing of files any of whose Internet address matches the address specified in i.
+If no address is specified, this option selects the listing of all Internet and x.25 (HP-UX) network files.

+-n   inhibits the conversion of network numbers to host names for network files.
+Inhibiting conversion may make lsof run faster.
+It is also useful when host name lookup is not working properly.

 # Is my Mac M1 or Intel CPU?
 You can use *uname -a* to see whether there is ARM (M1)
 ```